 We’ve been cruising together for many years and at first, we also did not realize that getting a passport stamp was an option!
 I think the first time we ever decided to ask about a passport stamp was during our 2014 Alaska cruise.
 Our final cruise stop was in Victoria, Canada and we asked at the security office when heading back to the ship.

 Not every passport stamp you’ll get at a cruise port is “official.”
 For example, in Barbados the passport stamp they give you at the immigration office says “souvenir.”
-We still like to get them anyway to remind us where we’ve been and when!
+Please note: some say souvenir stamps can invalidate your passport.
+We did not know this at the time and fortunately have not had any issues.
+However, we want to share this so you use your own discretion on whether to obtain one.

-Our Grenada passport stamp is also somewhat of a “souvenir.”
-At the St. George, Grenada port, the stamp does not include the date.
+Our Grenada passport stamp is also a “souvenir.”
+At the St. George, Grenada port, the stamp you receive does not include a date.

 Half Moon Cay, Bahamas